Effective Date: April 21, 2022

 While the Company may disclose your Personal Information for the business purposes set forth below, the Company does not sell your Personal Information to third parties.

 If you visit the Sites—If you visit the Sites, we automatically collect the related Session Data.
 Session Data is provided to us by your browser, by third-party integrations on our Sites, and through our log files, which record your activities while browsing our Sites, such as when you click on a link.
 We may record some of this data in one or more cookies that we send to your browser (see “Cookies and Other Technologies")

 If you complete an Assessment—If a Respondent completes an Assessment, we collect the Respondent’s name, email address, contact information, Assessment responses, Session Data, and other information you may choose to provide or associate with your account.
 In some cases, we ask questions to which the response is optional (such as demographic questions), and these questions are identified as such.
 In some instances, these optional demographic questions may involve collection of special categories of Personal Information, such as information regarding your racial or ethnic origin.
+We collect this optional demographic data in order to produce statistics of the type described in our technical product manuals, and to produce validity data to statistically evaluate the fairness, validity, and reliability of our Assessments.
+This information assists in ensuring our Assessments remain ethical and neutral, and are fair in terms of differing nationalities, races, and cultures, in support of our commitments to diversity, equity, and inclusion.
 You are free not to respond to these optional questions.
 For all optional questions, our legal basis for processing your Personal Information is your explicit, informed consent.